jfrog/terraform-provider-artifactory/docs/resources/artifactory_remote_docker_repository.md

 supported:

 * `key` - (Required) The repository identifier.
 Must be unique system-wide
+* `project_key` - (Optional) Project key for assigning this repository to.
+When assigning repository to a project, repository key must be prefixed with project key, separated by a dash.
+* `project_environments` - (Optional) Project environment for assigning this repository to.
+Allow values: "DEV" or "PROD"
 * `url` - (Required) - the remote repo URL.
 You kinda don't have a remote repo without it
 * `block_pushing_schema1` - (Optional) When set, Artifactory will block the pulling of Docker images with manifest v2 schema 1 from the remote repository (i.e. the upstream).
 It will be possible to pull images with manifest v2 schema 1